 The Top 10

 Another year, another winning season for the Yankees.
-That’s 25 in a row for those keeping count.
+That’s 26 in a row for those keeping count.
 So long as they keep that streak alive their stranglehold on the top spot will not change.
-Elsewhere, the Pirates moved into the top 10 by default.
-This is because while they and the Blue Jays had nearly identical losing records in 2017, Toronto has played far fewer seasons and therefore had their average negatively impacted more.
+Elsewhere, the World Series champion Red Sox switched places with the Cardinals, and the Braves and A’s also swapped spots.

 The Mediocre 10

 #11.
 Toronto Blue Jays (#11) — 4.47 pts.

 #14.
 Chicago White Sox (#14) — 3.57 pts.

 #15.
 New York Mets (#15) — 3.44 pts.